• Skip to primary navigation

 If essential oil gets inside your eyes, ears, or nose accidentally, pour carrier oil onto a soft cloth and wipe the area gently.

-Splashing water over the area in an attempt to wash off the oil may not be effective as water and oil don’t mix.
+Splashing water over the area to wash off the oil may not be effective as water and oil don’t mix.

 7. Less is More with Essential Oil Usage

-Nowhere is the phrase “less is more” more applicable than with the use of essential oils.
+Nowhere is the phrase “less is more” more applicable than when using essential oils.

-These plant extracts are so concentrated, you only need a couple of drops to achieve the desired effect.
+These plant extracts are very concentrated, so you only need a couple of drops to achieve the desired effect.
 Always use essential oils mindfully and carefully.

 When following essential oil recipes, use the recommended number of drops.
 If the recipe calls for 1 to 2 drops, do not use 3 drops.
 Not only is it wasteful to use too much but it could also be harmful.